 The Rival or a villain will sometimes own a BFS, representing a significant hurdle and challenge for the protagonist to overcome.
-It is rarer for a secondary character, such as The Lancer or The Big Guy, to own a BFS, but if the lead character does not possess one, one of the others in the Five-Man Band likely will.
+It is rarer for a secondary character, such as The Lancer or The Big Guy, to own a BFS, but if the lead character does not possess one, one of the others in their party likely will.

 This trope includes any type of improbably large ("anime-sized") melee weapon.
 After the aforementioned big-ass sword, gigantic lances tend to be the most common.
 However, humongous hammers and titanic axes also appear from time to time, most commonly in the hands of The Big Guy (or, just for the absurdity of it all, a little girl).

 An ancient trope.
 Oversized, unrealistic swords aren't unheard of in medieval or earlier fiction, poetry, and artwork.
 To make matters more confusing, most societies employing swords also made huge ceremonial swords for display, which laymen of later periods may mistake for actual war tools.
 Swords employed in combat or dueling were lighter than even the typical, non-BFS fantasy sword — which makes a lot of sense, if you remember it's about swinging one hundreds of times and quick enough — while the only purpose of a ceremonial or executioner's sword is to be carried along or make one strong cut respectively, there's not a lot of swinging around.
 Even the really big swords that were used for "fencing" with (batting aside or cutting) polearms or punching through thick armor were far lighter than we are led to believe by various sources.